csci104/site/homework/index.md

 ## Policies

 There will be **6 assignments**.
 In CS 104 we do not accept late submissions (except in the cases outlined below).
 We  do realize that as a student, things will come up and other classes may need more focus on certain weeks.
-While 7-10 days per assignment should allow you to finish on time if you **start early** and **work consistently**, we will provide **5 grace days** to be used over the semester with a **maximum of 2 grace days allowed per assignment**.
+While 2  weeks per assignment should allow you to finish on time if you **start early** and **work consistently**, we will provide **5 grace days** to be used over the semester with a **maximum of 2 grace days allowed per assignment**.
+The use of a grace day extends your due date by 24 hours.
 48 hours after the due date, no submissions will be allowed.
 Once you have used your grace days, any late submission will not be accepted for any reason; thus, it will be graded as a 0.
 Our online submission system will automatically deduct and track late days, so you do NOT need to alert anyone.

-**Extensions:** With the lifting of pandemic restrictions and health orders, we will return to normal expectations for assignment submission, which is that you **save your grace days** for occasions of illness.
+**Extensions:** **Save your grace days** for extreme situations.
 Only emergencies cleared through [campus support services]({{site.data.urls.uscsupport}}) or [student accessibility services]({{site.data.urls.osas}}) will be granted extensions.
 Similarly, while we appreciate the mental health needs of our students, extensions will generally not be granted without campus support direction.
 The best strategy to reduce stress and give yourself the best chance of success, you should **start your assignments on the DAY THEY ARE RELEASED** and working at an even pace throughout the duration.
 By leaving the work for just a few days before the due date, you will increase your stress levels!
-With that said, if a true emergency does occur, you may fill out [this form]({{site.data.urls.extension_form}}) and make a private note on [edStem]({{site.data.urls.discussion}}) to inform the course staff. **Again**, start early anticipating that things may come up closer to the deadline.
+With that said, if a true emergency does occur, you may fill out [this form]({{site.data.urls.extension_form}}) and make a private note on [Piazza]({{site.data.urls.discussion}}) to inform the course staff. **Again**, start early anticipating that things may come up closer to the deadline.
 If you have not started early and something comes up, you may be denied since you chose to leave your work until the deadline.
 Commit and push your intermediate work often as a record of your effort on an assignment.

 The most consistent advice from students who have done well in CS 104 is (you guessed it): **start early!**

 ### HW Grades and Regrades

-We will work hard to post HW scores and feedback within 1 week of the homework's due date.
-Exams will typically be graded within at most a few days of the exam date.
+We will work hard to post HW scores and feedback within 2 weeks of the homework's due date.
+Exams will typically be graded within a few days of the exam date.

 Homework grades will normally be posted back as **ISSUES** on your `hw-username` Github repository and their release will be announced on {{site.data.urls.qa_tool}}.
 If you have not received your score (no issue was posted to your repo webpage) on a particular HW even though most other students in the class have (say, 24 hours after the score release date), post a private note on {{site.data.urls.qa_tool}} and someone will then follow up with your grader.

 Only the written portion of the homework is graded by a human.
-The score for the programming portion is determined by a grading script and is not available for regrading.
+The score for the programming portion is determined by a grading script.

 Any disputes with posted grades **must** be raised within **7 days** (unless specifically noted) of the score posting.
 Then follow the process below for the type of regrade you are requesting.